transifex/transifex-javascript/packages/cli/README.md

   --without-tags-only=without-tags-only  push strings without specific tags

 DESCRIPTION
-  Parse .js, .ts, .jsx, .tsx and .html files and detect phrases marked for translation by Transifex Native toolkit for Javascript and upload them to Transifex for translation.
+  Parse .js, .ts, .jsx, .tsx, .html and .vue files and detect phrases marked for translation by Transifex Native toolkit for Javascript and upload them to Transifex for translation.